Courses

 • SPH EP 860: Novel Analytical Methods for Epidemiology

-Graduate Prerequisites: Doctoral level standing; must have completed EP854 and have SAS programming skills equivalent to BS805 or above. - This course is intended to introduce doctoral students to several advanced methods in data analysis, with the aim of providing students with the ability to recognize situations in which the use of such methods may be beneficial, knowledge of the basic methods needed to conduct analyses, and an understanding of the strengths and limitations of each method.
-The course covers approximately five to six analytic methods in a series of 2- or 3-session modules.
-Topics may vary slightly in different semesters; examples of the types of methods covered include propensity scores, marginal structural models, simulation methods, quantitative bias analysis, instrumental variables, machine learning and Bayesian analysis.
+Graduate Prerequisites: Students must be in a doctoral program and have completed EP854 (or equivalent from another institution) and have SAS or R programming skills equivalent to BS805 or above.
+This course introduces advanced causal modelling methods in data analysis, with the aim of providing students with the ability to recognize situations in which the use of such methods may be beneficial, knowledge of how to implement the methods, and an understanding of the strengths and limitations of each method.
+The course covers approximately 5 to 6 analytic methods in a series of 2- or 3-session modules.
+Topics may vary slightly in different semesters; examples include propensity scores, marginal structural models, mediation analysis, simulation methods, quantitative bias analysis, instrumental variables, regression discontinuity, machine learning and Bayesian analysis.
 Hands-on sessions in the classroom, homework assignments, and a final data analysis project provide students with practice in the conduct of analyses using these methods.

 • SPH EP 861: Quantitative Bias Analysis Methods for Epidemiologic Research

-Graduate Prerequisites: SPH EP854 and SAS at the level of SPH BS805 - This course covers a novel approach to dealing with systematic error in epidemiologic research called quantitative bias analysis.
-Quantitative bias analysis allows users account for sources of systematic error analytically rather than through speculation on the impact.
-Quantitative bias analysis allows users to make adjustments to measures of effect for confounding, information bias and selection bias by making assumptions (informed by data typically using validation studies) about the nature of the bias to bias-adjusted point estimates and create uncertainty intervals that account for total study error.
+Graduate Prerequisites: SPH EP854 (or permission of instructor for PhD students not in the department of epidemiology).and SAS or R at the level of SPH BS805 - This course covers a novel approach to dealing with systematic error in epidemiologic research called quantitative bias analysis.
+Quantitative bias analysis allows users to account for sources of systematic error analytically rather than through speculation on the impact.
+Quantitative bias analysis allows users to make adjustments to measures of effect for confounding, information bias and selection bias by making assumptions (preferably informed by validation studies) about the nature of the bias to adjust point estimates and create uncertainty intervals that account for total study error.
 The course will cover three types of bias analysis: simple, multidimensional and probabilistic.
 Exercises in Excel and SAS/R will allow students to practice the methods, adapt them to problems they face and present the results clearly.

 • SPH EP 862: Simulated Problems for Learning Epidemiology (SimPLE)